 Rinse the sand in tap water!
 You may lose some sand by washing, but I’ll suggest doing that for fish safety and preventing cloudiness.

 Most sand contains dust, so thorough cleaning is advisable.
-Also, wetting the sand will give more control to scape the desired shape in your aquarium.
+Also, wetting the sand will give you more control to escape the desired shape in your aquarium.

 Step-2: Place the sand

 Place sand two or three inches thick from the glass bottom since plants need enough space to expand their roots.
 You can cover the bottom entirely with sand.